 NeuroCure is a Cluster of Excellence in the neurosciences at the Charité - Universitätsmedizin Berlin.
 The primary aim of this interdisciplinary network is to explore and understand the mechanisms of diseases of the central nervous system in order to find potential new therapies for neurological and psychiatric disorders.
 In 2020, NeuroCure and SPARK-BIH joined forces to find the best teams from the neuroscience community to be part in the translational program of SPARK-BIH.

 This call enabled a further focus on neuroscience projects and a widening of the SPARK network by also including NeuroCure affiliated teams that are not associated with the Charité.

-The four selected teams received funding from NeuroCure and mentoring as well as support from the SPARK-BIH program to accelerate their translational projects into outstanding medical solutions.
-The funding of these four teams has been renewed for a second funding period in 2022.
+The four selected teams receive funding from NeuroCure and mentoring as well as support from the SPARK-BIH program to accelerate their translational projects into outstanding medical solutions.